 Nintendo’s earliest cartridge-based platforms all helped define console gaming and launched some of the most beloved franchises of all time, while the company’s more recent efforts have been a bit more hit or miss as Nintendo has explored experimental ideas.

-We do, though, have opinions on the 11 previous home and portable consoles that bear the Big N’s brand.
+Read on for our opinions on the 12 home and portable consoles that bear the Big N’s brand.
 Here’s how they rank in our view, bottom to the top.

 Nintendo saw the future of gaming in virtual reality… but released this hunk of junk instead of waiting two decades for the tech to mature.
 The Virtual Boy is what you get when you have a good idea, but aren’t willing to invest – or charge – the kind of money needed to do it right.